 Gray Correlation (1978): The Gray correlation was developed by H.E.
-Gray, based on data form wet gas wells.
-Although this correlation was developed for wet gas vertical flow but it can also be used in multiphase vertical and inclined flow.
-In his correlation Flow is treated as single phase, and dropped out water or condensate is assumed to adhere to the pipe wall.
+Gray, specifically for wet gas wells.
+Although this correlation was developed for wet gas vertical flow, but it can also be used in multiphase vertical and inclined flow.
+In his correlation flow is treated as single phase, and dropped out water or condensate is assumed to adhere to the pipe wall.
 The parameters considered in this method are the phase velocity, tube size gas condensate ratio and water ratio.
 The pressure difference due to friction is calculated using the Fanning friction pressure loss equation.

-Mukherjee & Brill Correlation (1985): Mukherjee & Brill proposed a correlation for pressure loss, liquid holdup and flow map.
+Mukherjee & Brill Correlation (1985): Mukherjee & Brill Proposed a correlation for Pressure loss, Holdup and flow map.
 Their correlation was developed following a study of pressure drop behaviour in two-phase inclined flow.
 However, it can also be applied to vertical flow.
 Prior knowledge of the liquid holdup is needed to compute the pressure drop using Mukherjee & Brill (1985) correlation.
 The results obtained from their experiments were verified with Prudhoe Bay and North Sea data.